Mathematics and physics courses

 5 reasons to study Physics with us

-- Our Physics research was ranked in the top 10 nationally for quality of research outputs in the Government-backed Research Excellence Framework (REF) 2014.
+- Our Physics research was ranked 6th in the UK, and the top modern university, for the quality of our research in the Government-backed Research Excellence Framework 2021.

 - You'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).